 Remember, your system is not isolated and static.
 Problems may occur at any of the previous steps.
 This is why you need to make sure that employees on every level are involved in continuously improving the process.

 There are different techniques to encourage continuous improvement.
-For example, every team may have a daily stand up meeting to discuss what has been done, what needs to be done and possible obstacles.
-An easy way for process improvements on a daily basis.
+For example, every team may have a daily stand-up meeting to discuss what has been done, what needs to be done, and possible obstacles—an easy way to process improvements daily.

 Benefits of Lean Management